 - Tomato is Ketchup’s first name.

-- Tomato is an adjective describing the type of ketchup in the bottle.
+- Tomato is an adjective describing the type of condiment in the bottle.

 Since I think tomato is a pretty silly first name, I’m going with meaning #2.